Activities Menu

 3. Please ensure the route is posted on the ERCC WhatsApp group by the Friday before the run.
 This allows participants to check that the route you have planned is suitable for their needs.

-4. Please ensure any changes after that (ie due to changes in weather conditions) are made clear and agreed at the pre run briefing.
+4. Please ensure any changes after that (ie due to changes in weather conditions) are made clear prior to meeting on the day.

-7. The run leader is responsible for taking a photo of the running party (for social media and as a register) and for 'passing the baton' and identifying who will run the following Sunday's run
+5. The run leader is requested to take photos of the running party (for social media and as a register) and for 'passing the baton' and identifying who will run the following Sunday's run.

 Running with Dogs - Dog owners responsibilities

-The decision to allow dogs on club runs rests with the run leader after they have made an assessment of the risk.
+The decision to allow dogs on club runs rests with the run leader (prior to the run) and after they have made an assessment of risk.